-It’s a typically Kiwi attitude to put innovators and inventors on a pedastal like this (and to talk about #8 wire and punching above our weight).
+It’s a typically Kiwi attitude to put innovators and inventors on a pedastal (and to talk about #8 wire and “punching above our weight”).
 It’s tempting to believe that one person makes the difference, just as we like to believe that New Zealand is clean and green or that to be more prosperous we’d just need to work harder.

-But we know now it takes much more than one crazy individual to create an enduring high-growth company.
+But we know now from experience: it takes much more than one crazy individual to create an enduring high-growth company.

 It’s true that there is often just a single name attached to each of the businesses that becomes big enough to get our attention (Trade Me is Sam Morgan, Xero is Rod Drury, Rocket Lab is Peter Beck etc etc).
 And this same small group of visible founders get the bulk of the headlines.
 But, as soon as we scratch the surface of any of these companies we find that they were actually built by a large team of people, with a wide range of skills and specialities, all working together.